xian-network/smart-contracts-docs/README.md

 random_number = Variable()

-currency_balances = ForeignHash(foreign_contract='currency', foreign_name='balances') # ForeignHash is a way to get a read-only view of a hash from another contract
+currency_balances = ForeignHash(foreign_contract='currency', foreign_name='balances') # ForeignHash is a way to get a read-only view of a hash from another contract foundation_owner = ForeignVariable(foreign_contract='foundation', foreign_name='owner') # ForeignVariable is a way to get a read-only view of a variable from another contract

 @construct
 def seed():